Daniel Pinkwater: Themes

 Pinkwater tends to write about social misfits who find themselves in bizarre situations, such as searching for a floating island populated by human-sized intelligent lizards (Lizard Music), exploring other universes with an obscure relative (Borgel), or discovering that their teeth can function as interstellar radio antennae (Fat Men from Space).
 They are often, though not always, set in thinly—or not at all—disguised versions of Chicago and Hoboken, New Jersey.

 He often includes Chicago landmarks and folkloric figures from his childhood in 1950s Chicago, regardless of when the book is set.
 An example of this is the recurring character the Chicken Man, a mysterious but dignified black man who carries a performing chicken on his head.
-This character is based on a shadowy figure from 1950s Chicago; after Pinkwater made him a lead character in Lizard Music he received letters from Chicago residents who remembered the Chicken Man.
+This character is based on a shadowy figure from 1950s Chicago; after Pinkwater made him a lead character in Lizard Music, he received letters from Chicago residents who remembered the Chicken Man.
 Pinkwater also pays tribute to the Clark Theater (a repertory movie theatre on Clark Street in the Chicago Loop that changed features daily and stayed open all night), Bughouse Square, and Ed & Fred's Red Hots.

 Another common theme is Jewish culture, with character names referencing Yiddish phrases (for example, Shane Ferguson from Lizard Music is named after the phrase shoyn fergessen) or the characters themselves incongruously speaking in Yiddish-influenced dialogue or participating in Borscht Belt culture.
 Characters sometimes have surnames that append the "-stein" element familiar in some Jewish names to names suggesting other ethnicities (e.g., "Wentworthstein").

 In 1995, Pinkwater published his first adult novel, The Afterlife Diet, in which a mediocre editor, upon dying, finds himself in a tacky Catskills resort populated by "circumferentially challenged" deceased.

 Comics and radio

 Pinkwater authored the newspaper comic strip Norb, which was illustrated by Tony Auth.
 The strip, syndicated by King Features, launched in 70 papers, but received nothing but hate-mail from the readers.
 Auth and Pinkwater agreed to end the project after 52 weeks.
 The daily strips were released in a 78-page collection by MU Press in 1992.

 Pinkwater was a longtime commentator on All Things Considered on National Public Radio.
 He regularly reviewed children's books on NPR's Weekend Edition Saturday.
-For several years, he had his own NPR show: Chinwag Theater.
+For several years, Pinkwater had his own NPR show: Chinwag Theater.
 Pinkwater was also known to avid fans of the NPR radio show Car Talk, where he has appeared as a (seemingly) random caller, commenting, for example, on the physics of the buttocks (giving rise to the proposed unit of measure of seat size: the Pinkwater), and giving practical advice as to the choice of automobiles.
-In the early 1990s Pinkwater voiced a series of humorous radio advertisements for the Ford Motor Company.
+In the early 1990s, Pinkwater voiced a series of humorous radio advertisements for the Ford Motor Company.